WHAT IS ORAL AND MAXILLOFACIAL SURGERY? HOUSTON

-What Is the Training for an Oral and Maxillofacial Surgeon?
+What Training Does an Oral & Maxillofacial Surgeon Have?

-Oral surgeons in Houston attend four years of dental school after 3 – 4 years of undergraduate college training.
-Upon completion of dental school, a hospital-based residency of at least 4 years is required.
-This includes experience in medicine, general surgery, and other oral surgical specialties.
-Because administration of general anesthesia and intravenous sedation is such an integral part of our practice, we train for 4 – 6 months in hospital-based general anesthesia, doing nothing but intubated general anesthesia for non-dental cases.
+Oral surgeons attend four years of dental school following their undergraduate studies.
+Upon completion of dental school, a hospital-based residency of at least four years is required.
+This includes completing rotations in medicine, general surgery, and other oral surgical specialties to put their academic knowledge into action.
+Because administration of general anesthesia and intravenous sedation is such an integral part of their practice, oral surgeons also train for four to six months in hospital-based general anesthesia, doing nothing but intubated general anesthesia for non-dental cases.
 Due to the necessity for such advanced training, some oral and maxillofacial surgeons also complete a medical degree.

 Oral Surgery Services We Provide